chiayu-wow/2024Fall_projects/README.md

 ## **Model Design**

 We simulate the **Mendocino Complex Fire (July 2018)**, the largest wildfire in California's history, which burned approximately **459,123 acres**.
 To closely replicate the scenario:
-Here’s the revised section of the `README.md` explaining the reasoning behind setting the grid size to **46 chains per side** and how it aligns with the burn rates of different tree types:

 ### **Grid and Burn Rate Design**